ztomasze/sdnd/Adventuring/Boons and Banes/boon.md

 When a creature has a boon:

-- the next attack that targets the creature is made at -d6 if the creature with the boon can see the incoming attack
+- the next attack that targets the creature suffers -d6 if the creature with the boon can see the incoming attack
 - the next [[Attack]] or [[Grapple]] roll made by that creature gains +d6